dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 ### Binding and matching patterns

 Languages with patterns have to deal with a tricky ambiguity.
 What does a bare identifier inside a pattern mean?
-In some cases, you would like it declare a variable with that name:
+In some cases, you would like it to declare a variable with that name:

 ```dart